nikki-05/Gita-Shloks-Generator/README.md

     ```
 2. Click the "Generate Random Shlok" button to display a new shloka.

-1.Copy this project in your local system
+->.
+Copy this project into your local system
-2.go to the directory
+->.go to the directory
-Example  D:\New folder (3)\GameZone\Games> cd Gita_Shloka_Generator
+Example  D:\New folder\newproject\genrator\GitaSholksGenerator

-4. Type http-server
+3..
+Type http-server
-5. Click the link and run the project
+4..
+Click the link and run the project

-## Contributions are Welcomed . :)
+## Contributions are Welcomed. :)